 - 4.3.1 a reduction of the required residence period to a period less than the circumstances suggest they could have reasonably resided in the property or - 4.3.2 an extension to the take up period to a date in time greater than the circumstances would suggest they could have reasonably taken up occupation. - 5.
-If an application to vary the residence requirements is not made within 30 days of notifying the Commissioner of an inability to comply, the reasons why a variation was not sought within that time will be considered when determining whether to grant a variation. - 6.
-An applicant may be requested to provide additional information or documents to support their application to vary the residence requirements if the Commissioner is not satisfied, on the balance of probability, that a variation should be granted. - 7.
-If the Commissioner does not approve the requested variation, the applicant will be provided with written reasons for the decision and will be advised of their rights to a review of that decision.
+Where an application to vary the residence requirements is not made within 30 days of notifying the Commissioner of an inability to satisfy the residence requirements, the reasons why a variation was not sought within that time will be taken into account when determining whether a variation should be granted. - 6.
+An applicant may be requested to provide additional information or documentation to support their application to vary the residence requirements if the Commissioner is not satisfied, on the balance of probability, that a variation should be granted. - 7.
+If the Commissioner does not approve the requested variation the applicant will be provided with written reasons for the decision and will be advised of their rights to a review of that decision.